klpatil/sitecore-mantras-every-sitecorian-should-know/README.md

 ## How?

 1. Do a Pull Request from HERE : TODO
 2. To simplify things.
 I've already defined category for you!
-If your desired cateogry is not available.
+If your desired category is not available.
 Please do let me know will create one for you!
 2. Add your change!
-3. Make sure you include following things in bottom of your Post - Title of your post, Your name, Blog URL, Twitter Handle, LinkedIn Link - Would like to have it in fooer of each post.
+3. Make sure you include following things in bottom of your Post - Title of your post, Your name, Blog URL, Twitter Handle, LinkedIn Link - Would like to have it in footer of each post.
 So, readers can contact you!
 And you get recognition and credit for your work
 4. I haven't created lot of rules.
 But this looks good to me : [http://programmer.97things.oreilly.com/wiki/index.php/How_to_Become_a_Contributor](http://programmer.97things.oreilly.com/wiki/index.php/How_to_Become_a_Contributor)

+Thank you for reading through this!
+Please do share your one contribution -- Am I asking more?
+No right.
+Then just do it!
+Also, please help us spread a word!